Japan TEFL Internship

 Osaka

-The culinary capital of Japan, Osaka is a great place for foodies.
-The unofficial motto of Osaka is ‘kuidaore’, which roughly translates as ‘to eat oneself bankrupt’, and you can definitely do that here!
-There are a wealth of delicious dishes to try, with the most popular ones being 'okonomiyaki' (a layered savoury pancake), 'takoyaki' (fried octopus balls), 'kushikatsu' (fried vegetable and meat skewers) and, of course, 'oshizushi' (pressed sushi/box sushi – which takes serious skill to master!).
+The culinary capital of Japan, Osaka is a dream for food lovers.
+The city’s unofficial motto is “kuidaore”, which roughly translates as “to eat oneself bankrupt”, and you can certainly test that here.
+Must-try dishes include okonomiyaki (a layered savoury pancake), takoyaki (fried octopus balls), kushikatsu (fried vegetable and meat skewers) and oshizushi (pressed box sushi, which takes serious skill to master).

 Stories from the blog